JamesBuhanan/Songify/README.md

 `:feature:*:public` - Just a `Screen` key data class.
 `:feature:*:internal` - Contract/Presenter/View/ui.
-`:feature:*:app` - Hilt module to "provide" a start screen or any other unsatisfied dependencies
+`:feature:*:app` - Hilt module to "provide" a start screen or any other unsatisfied dependencies.
-`:library:*:public` - interfaces for UseCases and data models that we have no choice but to expose
+`:library:*:public` - interfaces for UseCases and data models that we have no choice but to expose.
-`:library:*:internal` - implementations for UseCases
+`:library:*:internal` - implementations for UseCases.
-`:common:*` - Probably shouldn't exist in this architecture.
-`:*:*:shared-test` - Shared stuff for `test` and `androidTest` to both depend on
+`:*:*:shared-test` - Shared stuff for `test` and `androidTest` to both depend on.

-Basically anytime we want to jump screens, we should consider making it a new feature module and any library modules needed to support it.
+Basically anytime we want to jump screens/workflows, we should consider making it a new feature module and any library modules needed to support it.

 ### Circuit